0x8366/ctf-writeups/niteCTF 2025_Cornfield_Chase.md

 ## Solution

 The location I was tasked with finding here was obviously in Taiwan.
-Having done a previous CTF with a very similar challenge.
-To find this spot I knew I had to located the pole, and in doing so used this really awesome tool https://0d.lv/toolbox/taipower
+In a previous CTF there was a very similar challenge (L3ak CTF).
+To find this spot I knew I had to locate the pole, and in doing so used this really awesome tool https://0d.lv/toolbox/taipower
-Basically, you just take the bottom two rows of numbers and enter that into the tool and it will give you the correct coordinates, pretty neat huh!
+Basically, you just take the bottom two rows and enter that into the tool and it will give you the correct coordinates, pretty neat huh!

 ![Corn coords](https://github.com/0x8366/assets-images/blob/main/cornsolve.png?raw=true)